1technophile/OpenMQTTGateway/docs/use/gateway.md

 `mosquitto_pub -t "home/OpenMQTTGateway/commands/MQTTtoSYS/config" -m '{"cmd":"status"}'`

 ## Auto discovery
-You can deactivate the MQTT auto discovery function, this function enables to automatically create devices/entities with Home Assistant convention.
+You can deactivate the MQTT auto-discovery function, which enables you to create devices/entities with the Home Assistant convention automatically.
+This function is set to `true` at startup for 30 minutes unless you deactivate it.

 ### Deactivate
 `mosquitto_pub -t "home/OpenMQTTGateway/commands/MQTTtoSYS/config" -m '{"disc":false}'`